GoogleCloudPlatform/solutionbuilder-terraform-google-three-tier-web-app/tutorial.md

 ```bash
 gcloud infra-manager deployments describe <var>DEPLOYMENT_NAME</var> --location <var>REGION</var>
 ```
-From the output of this command, note down the input values provided in the existing deployment in the `terraformBlueprint.inputValues` section.
+From the output, note down the following:
+* The values of the existing deployment available in the `terraformBlueprint.inputValues` section.

-Also note the serviceAccount from the output of this command.
-The value of this field is of the form
+* The service account.
+It is of the following form:

 ```
 projects/<var>PROJECT_ID</var>/serviceAccounts/<service-account>@<var>PROJECT_ID</var>.iam.gserviceaccount.com
 ```